slutsaint/fent-tracker/README.md

 <img width="1388" height="924" alt="image" src="https://github.com/user-attachments/assets/f892c5bc-8fd7-49a2-b4e9-19b3a0b6b375" />

-The tracker lets input your score and it provives helpful analytics. tests are sheduled,it follows a high testing frequency that i made for myself which is as follows:
+The tracker lets input your score and it provides helpful analytics.
+Tests are sheduled,it follows a high testing frequency that i made for myself which is as follows:
 | Format | Frequency | Max Score |
 | :--- | :--- | :--- |
 | **JEE Mains** | 3 per month | 300 Marks |